 What is the expected delivery time?

 We ship daily Monday - Friday!
-Depending upon where you live, you should receive it within 2-10 days but we can’t forsee any freight company delays.
+Depending upon where you live, you should receive it within 2-10 days but we can’t foresee any freight company delays.
 We will give you shipping information and instructions once the freight company has confirmed pick up.
 We usually arrange pick up within 1-2 business days of purchase!

 Do you ship outside of the United States?